National Security Language Initiative: Korean

-According to the State Department's grant document, in 2025-2026 there will be 40 virtual, 83 summer, and 12 academic year Korean NSLI-Y spots.
-In the 2024-2025 application cycle there were 85 summer and 15 academic year spots.
-This current figure is five spots less than the previous year as a result of increased costs associated with the exchange program.
+According to the State Department's grant document, in 2026-2027 there will be 40 virtual, 83 summer, and 0 academic year Korean NSLI-Y spots.
+In the 2025-2026 there will be 40 virtual, 83 summer, and 12 academic year Korean NSLI-Y spots.
+The academic year program for Korean was canceled as a result of State Department budget cuts along with increased costs associated with the exchange program.